-SCERTS is an autism specific curriculum that focuses on developing pupil's communication skills, and their ability to regulate their emotions.
-SCERTS is assessed and progress is overseen by the Occupational Therapist and Speech & Language Therapists alongside educational staff to develop individual SCERTS targets for all pupils based on their needs and therapeutic priorities.
+SCERTS is an autism specific curriculum framework that focuses on developing pupil's communication skills, and their ability to regulate their emotions.
+SCERTS provides an assessment assessed and progress is overseen by the Occupational Therapist and Speech & Language Therapists alongside educational staff to develop individual SCERTS targets for all pupils based on their needs and therapeutic priorities.